prof-tejera/assignment-2/README.md

 The choice of data structure should be a queue, which follows First-In-First-Out, and supports the normal enqueue (add item to the queue) and dequeue (removes item from the queue).
 How you implement the queue is up to you, but things to consider are that:

-1. Each timer can be in one of three states: running, completed, and not run.
+1. Each timer can be in one of three states: running, completed, and not running.
 You will need a way to keep track of what state the timer is in, so that you can display it accordingly (see the image above)
 2. During configuration, the user can remove any timer from the queue, so you will be supporting deleting
-3. While the timer is running, you will need to store which timer is active.
+3. While the timer is running, you will need to either store or dynamically calculate which timer is active.
 4. You don't want to clear the configurations as the timers are running.
 The user should be able to restart the entire workout at anytime

 ## Changes to Routing